-The designation of statutory durable power of attorney bestows decision-making authority upon a designated individual.
+The durable power of attorney form bestows decision-making authority upon a designated individual.
 The person manages your affairs on your behalf and makes decisions in most categories, with the exception of medical decisions.

-The person designated will take responsibility for finances.
+The person designated will take responsibility for finances when you become unable to do so yourself.
 They will ensure bills are paid and other assets are managed according to your wishes.

-Granting medical power of attorney means authorizing a person to make medical choices on your behalf.
+Executing an Advance Health Care Directive, also called a medical power of attorney, enables you to authorize a person to make medical choices on your behalf.
 If you specify your medical wishes, the designated individual is responsible for making sure your directives are followed.

-When your preferences have not been specified, this person makes decisions on your behalf.
+Even when your preferences have not been specified, this person may make decisions on your behalf.
 It’s recommended that you select a person you can trust to make decisions in alignment with your desires and any religious or personal beliefs.

-A directive to physicians is also used to specify your decisions about end-of-life care.
+Your Advance Health Care Directive will also specify your decisions about end-of-life care.
 The preference for either a DNR order or life support is outlined here.

-A HIPAA release is a small-but-impactful part of incapacity planning.
-This is where you specify which of your family members can access your medical records.
-Without this access, it’s much more difficult for family members to provide you with care and make informed medical choices on your behalf.
+A HIPAA release is a small but important part of incapacity planning.
+This document is where you specify which of your family members or other agents may access your medical records.
+Generally, you will grant access to the agent or agents named under your Advance Health Care Directive.

 Last Will and Testament

 A will and testament ensures that your assets are distributed as you wish upon your death.
-A will can also declare other important concerns, like guardianship for pets or minor children.
+This may include transferring those assets into your revocable living trust.
+A will can also address other important concerns, like guardianship for minor children or even for your pets.